 - Don’t leave lights on

-Well, I could go on and on how I contribute to the environment with my going green efforts, but I’d love to hear from you and how you are going green OR where you would start if you could.
+Well, I could go on and on how I give to the environment with my going green efforts, but I’d love to hear from you and how you are going green OR where you would start if you could.
 Be sure to read the articles below on a better understanding of going green and the green lifestyle.